matrix-org/synapse/README.rst

 internet.

-Synapse is a reference "homeserver" implementation of Matrix from the core development team at matrix.org, written in Python/Twisted for clarity and simplicity.
+Synapse is a reference "homeserver" implementation of Matrix from the core development team at matrix.org, written in Python/Twisted.
 It is intended to showcase the concept of Matrix and let folks see the spec in the context of a codebase and let you run your own homeserver and generally help bootstrap the ecosystem.

 In Matrix, every user runs one or more Matrix clients, which connect through to a Matrix homeserver.
 The homeserver stores all their personal chat history and